-The United States Embassy in Argentina invites all students between the ages of 16-18 years old interested in the sciences to apply for the National Youth Science Camp 2018 (National Youth Science Camp), to be held in the United States from June 26 – July 22, 2018.
-This program is sponsored by the U.S. Department of State, the State of West Virginia and the National Youth Science Foundation, and is aimed at students with high academic achievement who have a demonstrated interest in the sciences.
+The United States Embassy in Argentina is pleased to invite all students between 16 and 18 years interested in science, to apply for the National Youth Science Camp 2020 (National Youth Science Camp), to be held in the United States between June 22 and July 20.
+The program is sponsored by the United States Department of State, the State of West Virginia and the National Youth Science Foundation and is aimed at academically prominent young people who have demonstrated interest in science.

 What Will Participants Do?

-Scientists from across the United States who work on some of the most groundbreaking topics in science will give presentations, deliver hands-on seminars and provide mentorship to student participants.
-In addition to attending these lectures and seminars, participants will also have the opportunity to explore new areas in the biological and physical sciences, along with art and music with residential staff members.
-There will be opportunities for some participants to present seminars on their own areas of interest and research.
-In addition, participants will visit Washington, D.C. to take advantage of some of the nation’s premier scientific, governmental, and cultural offerings.
-The experience includes three overnight expeditions into the Monongahela National Forest featuring backpacking, rock-climbing, caving, mountain-biking, and/or kayaking.
+Scientists from across the United States present lectures and hands-on science seminars and linger to interact informally with student delegates.
+Delegates are challenged to explore new areas in the biological and physical sciences, art, and music with resident staff members.
+Opportunities are provided for delegates to present seminars covering their own areas of interest and research.
+A visit to Washington D.C. permits delegates to visit some of the U.S.’s premier scientific, governmental, and cultural facilities.
+The National Youth Science Camp experience includes overnight excursions into the Monongahela National Forest, featuring backpacking, rock-climbing, caving, mountain biking, and kayaking opportunities.

 All expenses, including airfare, transportation, food, lodging and medical insurance will be covered by the U.S. Department of State.

-- Demonstrate superior academic proficiency, including recognition in mathematics and/or the sciences;
+Demonstrate superior academic proficiency, including recognition in mathematics and/or sciences;

-- Demonstrate a curiosity and an eagerness to explore; and
+Demonstrate curiosity and an eagerness to explore; and

 In addition, precedence is given to:

-- Applicants who have never travelled to the United States and with little to no previous travel abroad.
+Applicants who have never traveled to the United States and with little to no previous travel abroad.

 PHASES OF THE PROGRAM:

-Phase I: Students who meet all the requirements and are interested in applying for this program should send their application package to the Cultural Affairs Office of the U.S. Embassy in Argentina via e-mail: ExchangesBA@state.gov with the following subject line: NYSC application, Example: NYSC-Fernandez-Tucuman.
+Phase I: Students who meet all the requirements and are interested in applying for this program should fill and send their application package by March 15, 2020.

-Phase II: Candidates who advance beyond the screening process of the preselection phase will be invited to participate in a phone interview with U.S. Embassy staff.
+Phase II: Candidates who advance beyond the screening process of the preselection phase will be invited to participate in a phone interview with U.S. Embassy staff during the last week of March.
 Other applicants will not be contacted.

-Phase III: The Embassy will officially announce the names of the students selected approximately the first week in April, 2018.
+Phase III: The Embassy will officially announce the names of the students selected approximately the first week of April, 2020.

-Participants will travel to the United States on June 26 and return July 22, 2018.
-They will need to be in Buenos Aires 3 days before departure to the United States for the visa interviews and meetings arranged by the U.S. Embassy.
+Participants will travel to the United States on June 22 and return on July 20, 2020.
+They will need to be in Buenos Aires 3 days before departure to the United States for the visa interviews and meetings with officers arranged by the U.S. Embassy.